 Medical Management for Tramadol Withdrawal

 There is no need to delay seeking help for an addiction to Tramadol or other painkillers because of a fear over the withdrawal process.
-Withdrawal symptoms can last weeks or months and should be medically managed to avoid serious medical issues.
+Withdrawal symptoms can be difficult and could be medically managed to avoid unnecessary medical issues.
 There are treatment options that can minimize the severity – even eliminate – Tramadol withdrawal symptoms.
 With the Waismann Method of Rapid Detox, withdrawal is medically managed to maximize safety, comfort and results.
 Our addiction and recovery specialists work with board-certified doctors and anesthesiologists to individualize drug detox programs for each of our patients.

 Waismann Method Offers Opiate-Free Treatment for Tramadol Addiction